EugeneGIS/AGDAbook/docs/03-GWSS.md

 **Summary statistics** include a number of measures that can be used to summarize a set of observations, the most important of which are measures of central tendency (arithmetic mean, median and mode) and measures of dispersion around the mean (variance and standard deviation).
 In addition, measures of skewness and kurtosis are descriptors of the shape of the probability distribution function, the former indicating the asymmetry and the latter the peakedness/tailedness of the curve.

-In the case of geodata, these global statistical descriptors may vary from one region to another, as their values may be affected by local environmental and socio-economic factors.
+For geoenvironmental processes, these global statistical descriptors may vary from one region to another, as their values may be affected by local environmental and socio-economic factors.
 In this case, an appropriately localized calibration can provide a better description of the observed values.
-One way to achieve this goal is to *weight* the above statistical measures for a given quantitative variable based on their geographical location.
+One way to achieve this goal is to weight the above statistical measures for a given quantitative variable based on their geographical location.

 We introduce here the method proposed by [@brunsdon_geographically_2002] and implemented in the **function GWSS** presented in the R package GWmodel [@lu_gwmodel_2014; @brunsdon_rpubs_2019].

-The evaluation of geographically weighted summary statistics is obtained by computing a summary for a small area around each geolocalized punctual observation, by using the *kernel density estimation* technique (KDE) [@brunsdon_estimating_1995].
+The evaluation of geographically weighted summary statistics is obtained by computing a summary for a small area around each geolocalized punctual observation, by using the kernel density estimation technique (KDE) [@brunsdon_estimating_1995].
 KDE is estimated at each point, taking into account the influence of the points falling within an area, with increasing weight towards the center, corresponding to the point location.
 A surface summary statistic is thus obtained.